 Dr. Wang has been quoted, featured, appeared or published in the Wall Street Journal, the Washington Post, Newsweek, USA Today, the Christian Science Monitor, NBC News, Fox News and C-Span.

 Dr. Wang really enjoys his work and so he doesn’t spend much time on his interests and hobbies.
 Though his main job at OSSM is administrative, he finds time to teach a class every spring.
-Some tell him that he should not teach as his schedule is a bit overloaded; however, it is the teaching that rejuvenates and energizes him to do the other things that are required of him.
+It is the teaching that rejuvenates and energizes him to do the other things that are required of him.

 Dr. Wang grew up in upstate New York in the Albany area.
-(Albany is the capital of New York State.)
 His father was a professor at Rensselaer Polytechnic Institute.
-During the summer following his sophomore year in high school, his father came home and told the family to get in the station wagon.
+During the summer after his sophomore year in high school, his father told the family to get in the station wagon.
 He told them that they were driving to Oklahoma.
-He thought this was terrible news and vowed that the first thing he would do was find a way to leave the state and never come back.
+Frank thought this was terrible news and vowed that the first thing he would do was find a way to leave the state.

 Two providential things happened when he arrived in Oklahoma.
 As a sixteen-year-old high school student, he met a retired Air Force test pilot and decorated combat veteran named John Saxon and he met his high school math teacher, Dr. David Drennan.
 John Saxon later founded a textbook publishing company called Saxon Publishers, Inc. and his high school math teacher Dr. Drennan went on to help found the Oklahoma School of Science and Mathematics.